dbader/node-datadog-metrics/README.md

-# node-datadog-metrics
+# datadog-metrics for NodeJS

+Buffered metrics reporting via the DataDog HTTP API.

-(This is a work in progress.)
+**This is a work in progress.**

 ## Installation